From Noise to Order: Learning to Rank via Denoising Diffusion: Results

 \subsection{Effect of training data size}

-We analyze the impact of training data size on ranking effectiveness in Figure~\ref{fig:train_size} for both pointwise and pairwise approaches.
+We analyze the impact of training data size on ranking effectiveness in~\Cref{fig:train_size} for both pointwise and pairwise approaches.
 Across datasets, the relative gap between generative and discriminative training is not strictly monotonic and varies by dataset and regime, indicating that the benefits of generative training depend on both data scale and the intrinsic difficulty/noise characteristics of the dataset.
-On MSLR-WEB10K, the separation between the solid (DiffusionRank) and dashed (discriminative) curves becomes increasingly consistent as the training set grows.
+On MSLR-WEB10K and MSLR-WEB30K, the separation between the solid (DiffusionRank) and dashed (discriminative) curves becomes increasingly consistent as the training set grows.
 This pattern suggests that DiffusionRank is able to better exploit additional supervision, potentially because modeling the joint distribution over features and relevance labels benefits from richer coverage of the feature-label space and reduces overfitting as the model sees a wider range of query-document configurations.
 In other words, in the larger-data regime, the generative objective appears to act as a stronger inductive bias: it encourages solutions that explain the data distribution more globally rather than fitting idiosyncrasies of limited training samples, leading to more reliable gains.

-In contrast, on MQ2007 and MQ2008, the curves exhibit noticeably higher variance, with occasional crossings in the low- to moderate-data regime.
+In contrast, on MQ2007, the curves exhibit noticeably higher variance, with occasional crossings in the low to moderate data regime.
 Moreover, in this regime, the additional modeling burden imposed by the generative objective may not always translate into improved ranking effectiveness, because there may be insufficient data to robustly estimate the joint structure that DiffusionRank is designed to capture.
-As a result, differences can fluctuate across training sizes, and apparent advantages at one subsample size may not persist at another.
+As a result, differences can fluctuate across training sizes, and advantages at one subsample size may not persist.

-Overall, while the trends are not fully conclusive for the smaller subsets, the figure supports that DiffusionRank’s gains are most stable and pronounced when sufficient training data is available and any claims about data efficiency should be made cautiously.
-A useful direction for future work would be to quantify this variability explicitly to better distinguish systematic improvements from sampling noise.
+Overall, while the trends are not fully conclusive for the smaller subsets, the figure supports that DiffusionRank’s gains are most stable and pronounced when sufficient training data is available.